kevbaldwyn/terra-graph/README.md

 terraform graph > graph.txt
 ```

+This probably won't be sufficient for most projects though.
+See "How to properly generate then initial graph" for more details.

 ### Step 2

 Use the `terra-graph` `create` command to parse the graph, apply some default formatting / filtering and output a (hopefully) beautiful diagram: